DistributedCollective/zero/packages/lib-ethers/README.md

 ## API Reference

-For now, it can be found in the public Sovryn [zero repo](https://github.com/DistributedCollective/zero/blob/master/docs/sdk/lib-ethers.md).
+For now, it can be found in the public Sovryn [ZERO repository](https://github.com/DistributedCollective/zero/blob/master/docs/sdk/lib-ethers.md).